Beef Wellington

 Fillet Of Beef

 The main attraction!
 We’re using a 1 kg piece of centre cut fillet, which will serve at least 6 people.
 A dry aged piece of fillet provides the best flavour!
-We’re going to be cooking our beef medium rare, which in my opinion, is the best way to serve it.
+If you wanted to make a bigger wellington, use a bigger piece of beef.
+The process is still the same.

 Mushroom Duxelles

-Next up is our duxelles.
+Next up is our mushroom duxelles.
 This is a classic French mushroom filling that has a paste like texture & is made with finely chopped mushrooms, shallots, garlic, fresh thyme & a splash of sherry.
-The key here is cooking the mushrooms until all of the moisture has been evaporated.
-For the best flavour, I like to use a mix of mushrooms (I used portobello, chestnut & cup mushrooms).

 Bresaola